xianlinbox/daily_practise/aws-solution-architect/design-disaster-recovery-solution.md

 - Backups are within the same region as the FSx file system. cross-region and cross-account backup strategies need AWS Backup or AWS DataSync.

+### S3

+- Replication: enables you to automatically replicate objects between buckets, it natively support Cross-Region Replication/Same-Region Replication RDS Aurora DynamoDB/ Cross-Account Replication
+- lifecycle policies can be used to manage backups and data retention

+### RDS

+To support Disaster Recovery, RDS provide the following features:

+- Automated Backups: Daily backups with point-in-time recovery (PITR) within a retention window.
+- Multi-AZ Deployments: Synchronous replication to a standby instance in another AZ. failover to standby insatnce automatically, extra cost on the standby instance.
+- Read Replicas: Asynchronous replication, manually promoted to primary in case of failure.
+This support cross-region replica.

+### Aurora

-S3 RDS Aurora DynamoDB
+### DynamoDB

 ## Routing, Scaling for the routing

-AWS Elastic Load Balancer (ELB) for traffic routing.
+Amazon Route 53 for DNS failover AWS Elastic Load Balancer (ELB) for traffic routing.
+AWS Global Accelerator for routing.

 ## Monitor, Triggering for failover

 - AWS elastic disaster recovery
 - cloudwatch alarm
 - Route53 health check
+- AWS Fault Injection Simulator

 Amazon EC2 instances with minimal capacity.
 Amazon RDS for database replication.
 Auto Scaling to quickly scale infrastructure.